 The decision of the Reward Selection Committee will be binding in all matters relating to rewards.
 Rewards are not contingent on criminal convictions.
 The representative of the Attorney General’s office will recuse him/herself on cases which are prosecuted by the Attorney General’s office.

 - All individual rewards during any given year will be made from a reward fund.
 The amount of all rewards will be determined by the Reward Selection Committee based upon the extent of assistance the information provides in solving an arson crime or bomb incident, with a maximum of

-- No reward application will be considered until after the conclusion of any criminal case arising from the arson fire.
-Where no criminal case is anticipated, a reward application will be considered when deemed appropriate by the Reward Selection Committee.
+- A reward application will be considered when deemed appropriate by the Reward Selection Committee.

 - Nominations for individual rewards may be made by a fire chief, police chief, State Fire Marshal, or any other person with the exception of prosecutors.

-- Firefighters (both paid and non-paid) police, and other law enforcement officials, prosecutors, insurance company personnel or agents whose connections with the incident were within their normal course of employment or duties, private fire investigators, and members of their families, are not eligible for a reward.
+- Firefighters (both paid and non-paid), police and other law enforcement officials, prosecutors, insurance company personnel or agents whose connections with the incident were within their normal course of employment or duties, and private fire investigators and members of their families, are not eligible for a reward.

 - If the possibility exists that the nominee might suffer direct physical harm or suffer from acts of retribution by the release and public knowledge of the nominee’s identity.

 - Or, if the release of the nominee’s identity might jeopardize a beneficial relationship between the nominee and fire service, law enforcement or criminal justice systems.